WeMakecc/OpenCareLandingPage/pages/conference.md

 # Program

 ## <a name="22nov"></a> 22nd November | **Digital Social Innovation and the Cities**
- - (the conference will be held in english)
+ - (the conference will be held in English)

 ### 14:00 – 14:30 | **Registration e Welcome coffee**